Selvaprakash-Ramalingam/double/README.md

 Persistent context for Claude Code, Cursor, and other AI tools.
 Skips the database, MCP servers, embeddings for simple markdown files and good ol' git.

 > **WARNING:** This is a PUBLIC template.
 Once you clone it and add your notes, DO NOT push your personal version to a public repo.
 Your memory will contain secrets (both dark personal secrets and security risk secrets), personal information and your working style.
-Keep your fork private or use it locally only.
+Keep it local or push to a NEW private repo.
+>
+> **DO NOT use GitHub's "Fork" button** - forks of public repos cannot be made private.
+Use `git clone` instead (see Quick Start below).

 ## What is Double?